 If you don’t know what your customers want, start talking to them.
 Start reading your Yelp reviews.
 Start paying attention to what they’re talking about on social media.
 It’s your responsibility to pay attention to your customers and to make sure you respond in meaningful ways.

-Why You Need to Care
+Why You Need to Care About Making Customers Happy

 If you’re whining to yourself that it takes more time than you’ve got to put more attention on customer service, think how much energy you put into finding new customers.
 I’m willing to bet that it’ll take less effort for you to make your existing customers gush over you and keep coming back for more.